roboconf/roboconf.github.io/en/roboconf.md

 ---

 Roboconf is a distributed solution to deploy distributed applications.
-Said differently, Roboconf is a deployment tool for the cloud, but not only.
+It is a deployment tool for the cloud, but not only.
 It allows to describe distributed applications and handles deployment automatically of the entire application, or of a part of it.
 Consequently, Roboconf supports scale-up and scale-down natively.
 Its main force is the support of dynamic (re)configuration.
 This provides a lot of flexibility and allows elastic deployments.